-1.5.1 Only one of the landowners responded to the informal consultation.

-- 1.5.2 Mr and Mrs De Dieu of Tinnerdy (formerly known as Twineford) have owned their property since 1998 and agree with the alignment variation.
+- 1.5.1 Only one of the landowners responded to the informal consultation. - 1.5.2 Mr and Mrs De Dieu of Tinnerdy (formerly known as Twineford) have owned their property since 1998 and agree with the alignment variation.
 The used alignment has been accepted by landowners and the public and uses a well maintained track with appropriate furniture for the public users.
-The A39 road crossing has good visibility. - 1.5.3 To reinstate the pre-1926 definitive alignment would require considerable expense with the river crossing requiring a fording/bridging point, as well as disturbing damp meadow wildlife.
-Users would also have to negotiate the steep banks on either side of the A39 Parracombe Bypass.
+The A39 road crossing has good visibility. - 1.5.3 They state that to create the pre-1926 definitive alignment would require considerable expense with the river crossing requiring a fording/bridging point, as well as disturbing damp meadow wildlife.
+Users would also have to negotiate the steep banks on either side of the A39 Parracombe Bypass. - 1.5.4 Mrs Grob of Court Place, Parracombe did not respond to the informal consultation which included the proposal and has not completed a Landowner Evidence Form.
+Mrs Grob has stated that she has been opposed to correction of the public right of way anomaly the A39 Parracombe Bypass for many years on the grounds of health and safety.
+She does not believe it is safe to correct the anomaly.
+She has lived and owned the land affected by the anomaly on the north side of the A39 Parracombe Bypass for 35 years and considers this crossing to be dangerous. - 1.5.5 Mrs Grob has also referenced other concerns regarding the proposed anomaly correction such as 'how best to enjoy the scenic surroundings of Parracombe' and 'identifying the level of need'.
+These grounds cannot be taken into account in the determination of what public rights exist, and where.
+Whilst officers are sympathetic to the concerns raised, the walked route has been in place for almost 100 years, with reasonable sight lines at the junctions with the A39.